Fra3zz/CryptoDocker/README.md

 # API Documentation for the Timestamp and Encryption Application

+Please add pull requests in github.
+Always welcome to expand on this project.

 This document provides details on all API endpoints for the Timestamp and Encryption Application and explains what each endpoint does.